 Local History Committee

-The Committee's first virtual presentation, Love Your Ancestors: An Introduction to Genealogy, can be downloaded and viewed any time.
+Members of the committee periodically host basic genealogy workshops at the library.
+The Committee's virtual presentation, Love Your Ancestors: An Introduction to Genealogy, can be downloaded and viewed any time.

-If you are interested in participating in The Colony History Project Committee, contact Noelle Roseberry, Technical Services Librarian & Staff Liaison for The Colony History Project Committee at 972-624-4407.
+If you are interested in participating in the Local History Committee, please contact Noelle Roseberry, Technical Services Librarian & Staff Liaison for the Local History Committee.